SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 ```

 #### Create mount targets for each pair of EFS access point and subnet

+In order to be able to mount EFS access point within the subnet, the mount target should be created for them.

+It can be done using the following `bash` script:

 ```bash
 ## Create mount targets for each pair of EFS access point and subnet